mfelleisen/Tsuro/Material/rules.md

 ### Starting the Game

+The board is initially empty.

-Each player, starting with the oldest one, places one occupied tile on the empty board.
-The tiles must border empty squares.
-As soon as a player adds an occupied tile on the board, the other players find out where this tile has been placed.
+Each player, starting with the oldest one, places one occupied tile on the board.
+The tile must touch the periphery of the board on at least one side and empty squares on the others.
+The occupied port must face an empty board square.

+As soon as a player adds an initial tile to the board, the other players find out where this tile has been placed.

 ### Playing A Turn